sdlee94/Minesweeper-AI-Reinforcement-Learning/README.md

 First, let's define Q-learning.
 Q-learning involves having a reference table of Q-values with all possible states as rows and all possible actions as columns.
 Actions are chosen based on the maximum quality-value ( **Q** ) for all possible actions in a given state ( **s** ).
 Q-values are initialized randomly (typically at 0) and are updated as the agent plays the game and observes rewards for its actions.
 Note that Q-values have no inherent meaning outside of the context of a specific Q-learning problem - they simply serve to compare the value of actions relative to each other.

+However, Q-learning becomes unfeasible if the number of states and actions are large - the Q-table would quickly hit a memory limit!
+Bypassing this limitation is a combination of Deep Learning and Q-learning (aptly named Deep Q-learning) which uses a neural network to approximate the Q-function.

-So how are Q-values updated?
-The core algorithm of Q-learning is the Q-function, which is derived from the **Bellman Equation**:
+Speaking of which, the Q-function is the core algorithm of Q-learning, and is derived from the **Bellman Equation**:

 <p align='center'>